miguelbeca/MedicareCharges/README.md

 # Introduction

 The purpose of this repository is to both store and demonstrate the work performed as a project submission for "The Data Incubator" Fellowship program.
+The goal is to visualize Medicare charges data on United States map at county level.

-This page contains background information on the project, as well as, code samples and visualizations
+This page contains background information on the project, as well as, code samples and final visualizations.

 # Background